twedl/sparkify/README.md

 0. The readme file includes a summary of the project, how to run the python scripts, and an explanation of the files in the repository.
 Comments are used effectively and each function has a docstring.
 1. Discuss the purpose of this database in the context of the startup, Sparkify, and their analytical goals.
-2. State and justify your database schema design and ETL pipeline.
 3. Provide example queries and results for song play analysis.
 -->